michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 9. how much more, then, shall we be now justified through his blood, and by him be delivered from wrath?

-10. For if, while we were adversaries, Aloha was reconciled with us through the death of his Son, how much more, then, in reconciliation with him,Or, in his reconciliation. shall we be saved by his life?
+10. For if, while we were adversaries, Aloha was reconciled with us through the death of his Son, how much more, then, in reconciliation with him,

 11. And not thus only, but we also exult in Aloha through our Lord Jeshu Meshiha, by whom we have now received the reconciliation.